Downloading and Installing DXLab Applications

 If you decide to install DXLab within c:\program files\ or c:\program files (x86)then

-• If your PC is running Windows 7, login to an account with Administrator privileges to install or run DXLab applications
+• If your PC is running Windows 7, 8, 10, or 11, login to an account with Administrator privileges to install or run DXLab applications

 • If your PC is running Vista, login to the account named Administrator to install or run DXLab applications